+What are your motivators?
 What are your stressors?

-- Having to focus on routine tasks

-- Being forced to work on one steady project for a long

-- Being in a dull or unsocial environment

-- Being forced to slow your pace
+Image: Working closely with your colleagues Having to focus on routine tasks Image: Giving and receiving praise Being forced to work on one steady project for a long time Image: Initiating projects Being in a dull or unsocial environment Inspiring others Being forced to slow your pace